codeidc/Universal-Intel-WiFi-BT-Updater/docs/HOW-TO-VERIFY-DRIVERS_EN_2026.md

 ## How to verify the latest drivers yourself

-Instead of trusting other driver updaters (even the official Intel Driver & Support Assistant) that often suggest incorrect versions or downgrades, you can easily check the **true latest driver version** for any Intel Wi‑Fi or Bluetooth device manually.
+Instead of trusting other driver updaters (even the official Intel Driver & Support Assistant) that often suggest old versions, you can easily check the **true latest driver version** for any Intel Wi‑Fi or Bluetooth device manually.
 Here’s how:

 ---